 Since May 25, 2018, a European law on data protection has been in place.
 However, despite it being relevant to day-to-day business, many companies and website operators are still unattuned to the General Data Protection Regulation (GDPR).
 On top of this, high fines are imposed on those violating the regulations.
 Here we summarize everything worth knowing on the EU GDPR for entrepreneurs and online...The EU General Data Protection Regulation (GDPR): summary, innovations and checklist

-In March 2018 the new General Data Protection Regulation came into force, and with it the way in which companies treat data changed drastically.
-It also applies to US businesses, because it applies to the location of the person browsing your site, rather than the location of your site itself.
-In fact, the new e-privacy regulation, the draft of which the EU officially presented on 10 January 2017, was to become legally binding at the same time.
-In the area of application of cookies in particular, it is regarded as a detailed supplement to the GDPR.
-At present, however, the draft new e-privacy regulation is still passing through the European Parliament.
-It is not expected to become law before May 2019 at the earliest, thus replacing the EU Cookie Directive and supplementing new regulations.
+In May 2018, the General Data Protection Regulation came into force and changed the way many regulations work in terms of storing sensitive user data within the EU.
+It also applies to US businesses, because it applies to the location of the person browsing your site, rather than the location of the site itself.
+In fact, the new ePrivacy regulation, a draft of which the EU officially presented on 10 January 2017, was to become legally binding at the same time.
+When it comes to applications of cookies, it is regarded as a detailed supplement to the GDPR, however, its development has stalled.
+The European Parliament has not yet been able to agree on a draft, which means the law will not come into force in the foreseeable future.
+For this reason, the EU Cookie Directive will remain in place.
 But what is the current state of this law?
-In this article we will look at the general matter of what cookies are, as well as taking a look ahead to what the new e-Privacy regulations mean for cookie usage for EU visitors browsing your website.
+In this article, we take a closer look at what cookies are, and discuss what new ePrivacy regulations mean for cookie usage for EU visitors browsing your website.

 - What are cookies?